MagPlex® Monitoring Microspheres Let xMAP® Users Take Troubleshooting into Their Own Hands

 Get two results per analyte with our new dual reporter feature

-In the newest generation of our INTELLIFLEX® DR-SE System, we’ve added more than a few exciting features, including the unique dual reporter functionality powered by a second reporter laser.
+In the newest generation of our xMAP® Technology, the xMAP INTELLIFLEX® DR-SE System, we’ve added more than a few exciting features, including the unique dual reporter functionality powered by a second reporter laser.
 Designed to increase data output while using less sample, this new feature allows users to collect double the amount of data for each analyte in a multiplex study.

-To show how this capability could make a difference in various applications, we’ve recently published a ® System” href=”/blog/new-software-offers-a-streamlined-user-experience-for-the-xmap-intelliflex-system/”>software, and more.
+To show how this capability could make a difference in various applications, we’ve recently published a tech note detailing three studies conducted on the INTELLIFLEX DR-SE System.
+Each study includes detailed protocols, materials used, and results, enabling scientists to integrate these methods into their own research.

 For Research Use Only.
 Not for use in diagnostic procedures.